 The newly renovated Athens Marriott Hotel is a Marriott Bonvoy rewards category 5 hotel and is located on the bustling artery of Syngrou Avenue, opposite the Stavros Niarchos Foundation Cultural Centre, which houses the national Opera and the Library.

-Enjoy your lunch or dinner at the Made in Athens restaurant with ingredients made from premium Greek products or enjoy a drink at the E&O restaurant and bar overlooking the Acropolis, the Aegean Sea, the Opera.
-In between activities, stay active at the well-equipped fitness center or walk to the Stavros Niarchos Park where can discover jogging paths and biking trails.
+Enjoy your lunch or dinner at the Made in Athens restaurant with ingredients made from premium Greek products, or enjoy a drink at the E&O restaurant and bar overlooking the Acropolis, the Aegean Sea, the Opera.
+In between activities, stay active at the well-equipped fitness center or walk to the Stavros Niarchos Park, where you can discover jogging paths and biking trails.

 9. Grand Hyatt Athens